-Find Nature's Best Practices: Scientific databases as well as rainforest and marine habitats are used to obtain a compendium of how plants, animals and ecosystems solve the specific challenge.
+Find Nature's Best Practices: Scientific data bases as well as the surrounding rainforest are used to obtain a compendium of how plants, animals and ecosystems solve the specific challenge.

-Generate Process/Product Ideas: From these best practices (90% of which are usually new to clients), the scientists and engineers generate ideas for cost-effective, innovative, life-friendly and sustainable products and processes.
+Generate Process/Product Ideas: From these best practices (90% of which are usually new to clients), the biologists generate ideas for costeffective, innovative, life-friendly and sustainable products and processes.

 2.2.
-Tribological Challenges Investigated
+Tribological Challenges investigated

-Tribology is a huge field, so only selected current tribological challenges can be dealt with in this paper.
+Tribology is a huge field, so only selected current tribological challenges can be dealt with in this manuscript.
 Areas that are treated here comprise the need for optimally designed rigid micromechanical parts (for 3D-MEMS), pumps for small amounts of liquid (for lab-on-a-chip applications), novel dry and wet adhesives and lubricants (for various applications) and functional material with crack redirection properties (for mechanical protection of viable parts in machinery).

-3. RESULTS
+3. Results

 3.1.
-Optimally Designed Rigid Micromechanical Parts
+Optimally designed rigid micromechanical parts

-Identified Functions:
+Identified functions:

 - 1. Hinges and interlocking devices

 - 2. Click-stop mechanism

 - 3. Springs

 - 4. Parts connected in a chain with adjustable length

 - 5. Movable rigid parts

 - 6. Unfoldable structures

 - 7. Energy dissipation

-- 8. Pressure resistant containers
+- 8. Stability (reinforcement)

-- 9. Stability (reinforcement)
+- 9. Pressure resistant containers

 - 10. Fixation

-Relating Biologized Ouestions:
+Relating biologized questions:

-- 1. How does nature mechanically connect hard single cells? - 2.
-How does nature unfold structures and then irreversibly fix them? - 3.
-How does nature reversibly store mechanical energy? - 4.
-How does nature provide stability to chains in turbulent environments? - 5.
-How does nature optimize moveable parts? - 6.
-How does nature generate 3D-structures of rigid parts? - 7.
-How does nature dissipate mechanical energy? - 8.
-How does nature deal with high pressures? - 9.
-How does nature provide mechanical stability? - 10.
-How does nature mechanically fix structures?
+- 1. How does Nature mechanically connect hard single cells? - 2.
+How does Nature unfold structures and then irreversibly fix them? - 3.
+How does Nature reversibly store mechanical energy? - 4.
+How does Nature provide stability to chains in turbulent environments? - 5.
+How does Nature optimize moveable parts? - 6.
+How does Nature generate 3D structures from rigid parts? - 7.
+How does Nature dissipate mechanical energy? - 8.
+How does Nature deal with high pressures? - 9.
+How does Nature mechanically fix structures?

-Nature's Best Practices:
+Nature's best practices

-1. Diatom chains with mechanical connections between the single cells.
-Diatoms are unicellular microalgae with a cell wall consisting of a siliceous skeleton enveloped by a thin organic case (Round, Crawford and Mann, 1990).
+- 1. Diatom chains with mechanical connections between the single cells.
+Diatoms are unicellular microalgae with a cell wall consisting of a siliceous skeleton enveloped by a thin organic case [31].
 The cell walls of each diatom form a pillbox-like shell consisting of two parts that fit within each other.
-These microorganisms vary greatly in shape, ranging from box-shaped to cylindrical; they can be symmetrical as well as asymmetrical and exhibit an amazing diversity of nanostructured frameworks.
+These microorganisms vary greatly in ranging from box-shaped shape. to cylindrical; they can be symmetrical as well as asymmetrical and exhibit an amazing diversity of nanostructured frameworks.
 These biogenic hydrated silica structures have elaborate shapes, interlocking devices, and, in some cases, hinged structures.
-The silica shells of the diatoms experience various forces from the environment and also from the cell itself when it grows and divides, and the form of these micromechanical parts has been evolutionarily optimized during the last 150 million years or more (see Figure 3).
+The silica shells of the diatoms experience various forces from the environment and also from the cell itself when it grows and divides, and the form of these micromechanical parts has been evolutionarily optimized during the last 150 million years or more (see Figure 3). - 2.
+The diatom species Corethron pennatum and Corethron criophilum are excellent examples for unfolding structures [34][33][34].